khalid-hussain/shaheen/chap20.md

 regarding Rabia but I am indebted to you.
 Now go to Angela and console her."

 In the evening, the sound of drums was resonating in the valley of the falcons from one end of the border to the other.
-The couples, Badr Bin Mughira and Rabia, Bashir Bin Hassan and Angela were married.
+The couples, Badr bin Mughira and Rabia, Bashir Bin Hassan and Angela were married.